-

 • Reporting & Visualisation: BAs can use SQL to extract certain datasets for detailed reporting and visualisation.

-• Scalability: SQL is capable of handling massive volumes of data, making it appropriate for both small-scale applications and larger enterprise-level databases.
+• Scalability: SQL is capable of handling massive volumes of data, making it useful for both small-scale applications and larger enterprise-level databases.

-• Implementation: Many Business Intelligence services, such as Power BI and Tableau, interface effortlessly with SQL, increasing its utility.
+• Implementation: Many Business Intelligence services, such as Power BI and Tableau, integrate easily with SQL, increasing its utility.

 SQL Skills Every BA Should Learn